 Who can take on the role of DPO?

-The DfE have recently said in a YouTube video that they think the DPO shouldn’t be the Head or IT Manager, so any other role is likely to be fine.
-The proviso with any role is that they have the right personal qualities, skills, experience and knowledge (which for most will have to be developed rapidly over the coming year), no conflict of interest, the authority to provide challenge to SLT and importantly the time to carry out the role.
+When making the decision as to who your school DPO should be, it's crucial that you ensure they are sufficiently removed from those making technological or processing decisions, for example, the Headteacher or IT Manager.
+Any other role is likely to be fine however the proviso with any role is that they have the right personal qualities, skills, experience and knowledge, no conflict of interest, the authority to provide challenge to SLT and importantly the time to carry out the role.
 As a minimum, the DPO will be required to:

 - Raise awareness

 - Train staff - data protection training should be provided annually or no later than every 2 years in schools and is a legal requirement